Guidelines for Group

 Group Therapy: Schedule, Attendance & Billing

-For group to be effective, consistent attendance is essential.
+For a group to be effective, consistent attendance is essential.
 Group members are permitted two excused absences per year (Sept.-August).
-Excused absences require 24-hour advance notice.
+Excused absences require a 24-hour advance notice.
 All other absences will be charged.

 More Group Therapy Articles:

-Also see David Payne’s wonderful New York Times article, What Group Therapy Worked.
+Also see David Payne’s excellent New York Times article, What Group Therapy Worked.

 Still curious?
 See The Group Therapy Experience, by Louis Ormont, the father of American Group Therapy.